-Hudson River Housing, Inc. offers emergency, transitional housing and permanent supportive housing for individuals and families.
-In addition, the organization provides homeownership education and services, foreclosure prevention services and affordable rental housing for low and medium income households 845-454-5176.
-Hudson River Housing's services for older youth/young adults include:
+Offers emergency, transitional housing, and permanent supportive housing for individuals and families; in addition, the organization provides homeownership education and services, foreclosure prevention services and affordable rental housing for low and medium income households.

+HRH services for older youth/young adults include:

 - River Haven Shelter provides emergency shelter for runaway and homeless youth, 10 through 17.
-845-454-3600 - River Haven Independent Living Support Program provides non-residential care management for older homeless or at risk youth/young adults who are in need of support as they work toward increasing their level of self-sufficiency and prepare for independent living.
-845-454-2300 - River Haven Transitional Living Community (TLC) provides supervised transitional housing, where older youth 18 and up can stay for up to 18 months as they prepare to move on to an independent living situation or other stable housing.
+For more information, call 845-454-3600 - River Haven Independent Living Support Program provides non-residential care management for older homeless or at risk youth/young adults who are in need of support as they work toward increasing their level of self-sufficiency and prepare for independent living.
+For more information, call 845-454-2300 - River Haven Transitional Living Community (TLC) provides supervised transitional housing, where older youth 18 and up can stay for up to 18 months as they prepare to move on to an independent living situation or other stable housing.
 Those interested in TLC must first contact the River Haven Independent Living Program.
-845-454-2300
+For more information, call 845-454-2300